-All new and returning students at Rice University have specific holds on their student account which will prevent course registration until the university has received all information needed.
-These are the holds typically placed on GLS student accounts:
+All new and returning students at Rice University have specific holds on their student account which will prevent course registration until the university has received all the information needed.
+Students are responsible for clearing holds in ESTHER prior to each semester.